pololu/rpicsim/docs/PreventingCallStackOverflow.md

 PIC microcontrollers feature a stack implemented in hardware that keeps track of return addresses for subroutine calls.
 Every time a `CALL` instruction is executed, the return address is pushed onto the stack.
 Every time a `RETURN` or similar instruction is executed, the return address is popped off of the stack.
-The PIC datasheets tend to refer to this as the "stack", but in RPicSim it is known as the _call stack_ in order to make it clear that this is the stack that relates to the `CALL` instruction and it is different from any kind of stack a C compiler might place in RAM for local variables.

 The call stack has a limited depth that depends on the device you are using.
 If your program has too many levels of nested subroutines then the call stack could overflow.